-Beeler Construction reserves the right to take any action it deems appropriate, including termination of employment, for safety violations whether they occur the first, second or third time.
-The following policy is to be implemented whether it is Beeler Construction employee violations or Subcontractor employee violations.
+Beeler construction reserves the right to take any action it deems appropriate, including termination of employment/ contract, for safety violations whether they occur the first, second, or third time.
+The following policy is to be implemented whether it is Beeler Construction violations or subcontractor violations.